 Things are getting exciting!!!!
-I knew that they wouldn’t let us down, even though I doubted everything and anything last week!
-This weeks Fear The Walking Dead episode “So close, yet so far,” delivers the frustration that WOULD be associated with the title.
-But it’s sooo worth it.
+I knew that they wouldn’t let us down, even though I doubted everything last week!
+The second episode of Fear The Walking Dead “So close, yet so far,” delivers the frustration that would be associated with the title.
+But it’s so worth it.

 The house looks a little wrecked and she finds Matt somewhere doing the whole walker moaning.
 Later we find out he hasn’t turned yet, he just has a high fever and is experiencing the symptoms of the “virus”

 Meanwhile, Travis, Maddie, and Nick are in a race to get everyone together and out of town.
 They know that this little flu epidemic is more than just a fever, after witnessing Calvin turn.
 For reasons that could only be associated with increasing the frustration of viewers, Maddie can’t get her daughter to listen or even understand the gravity of what is happening.
 Alicia tells her mom Matt is sick and that she will be tending to his needs, instead of escaping with her parents.

 Her mom must have told her a billion times to get away from Matt before they head over to pick her up.
 This is when the sirens in my head would have been going off.
 I would have thought that Matt had some type of disease similar to Ebola, and I would have been taking care of him behind rubber clothes, face mask, and a good supply of disinfectants.
 There’s some virus going around in the news and her mom is showing great concern, why not take some precautions?